 Place the strip of 19 triangles with the side with 6s, 5s, and 4s face up and the glue tab, *, to the left.
 Fold the strip back on itself matching two 6s, then two 5s, then two 4s, on like this for the entire strip (nine folds).
 Now you have a strip of 10 triangles.

 Place the strip with the side without glue tabs facing up and the 3 end to the left.
 Fold back on the line between the third and fourth triangles (2 and 1)—four 2s are together now.
 Fold back on the line between the next 2 and 1.
 Now you should be able to see five 2s.
 Pull the 2 forward that is behind the 3.
 There should be six 2s on top and a 1 to the side.
-Fold the 1 back.
+Fold the 1 back.The two glue tabs marked with '*' are now face-to-face.
+Glue them together.
+Wait for the glue to dry before flexing your flexagon. - Step 6: Flex

-Fold the flexagon to bring together three alternate corners of the flexagon.
-The top of the flexagon will pop open if there is a new face to reveal.
-If it doesn't pop open, flatten the flexagon and try again with the other three corners.
+flexagon will pop open if there is a new face to reveal.
+If it doesn't pop open, flatten the

 As you flex the flexagon in this project, see if you can find all the possible combinations of faces.
 The hexa-hexaflexagon has six faces with 3 different arrangements each, for a total of 18 possible faces.
 Only 15 of the faces versions can be seen with the straight strip pattern for a hexa-hexaflexagon.
 Can you find all 15 possibilities?